 3. Problems Relating to Others

-The person with PTSD may have difficulty trusting anyone and become suspicious and jealous of those who love and want the best for them.
-The patient is often angry and depressed and extremely detached from loved ones.
+If you have PTSD, you might have a hard time trusting anyone.
+You might become suspicious and jealous of people who love you and want the best for you.
+You might feel angry and depressed and extremely detached from loved ones.

-PTSD patients think that no one understands them, so relationships are difficult to maintain.
-Other areas that become problematic for the PTSD patient are his job, performing the most basic of daily tasks and the fact that he can’t comprehend that what he's afraid of isn’t a real threat at that moment.
+PTSD and C-PTSD-affected people sometimes feel like no one understands them, so relationships can be difficult to maintain, especially when they get involved in toxic relationships.
+Other areas that become problematic for the PTSD or C-PTSD-affected are their job, performing the most basic of daily tasks, and the fact that they can’t comprehend that what they’re afraid of isn’t a real threat at that moment.

-The mental stress of PTSD is devastating and can take a toll on the patient's relationships with others and the ability to function if not identified and treated properly.
-There are certain types of trauma that can easily cause PTSD.
+The mental stress of C-PTSD is devastating and can take a toll on your relationships with others and the ability to function if not identified and treated properly.
+There are certain types of trauma that can typically cause C-PTSD.